thinkpade580hyper/T430-Hackintosh-Sequoia-Opencore/README.md

 <details>
 <summary><strong>macOS 12 to 14 - HD 4000 system patch</strong></summary>
 <br />
-Apple dropped the HD 4000 iGPU with macOS 12.
+Apple dropped the HD 4000 iGPU with macOS 12 to 15.
 If you dont install this you won't have any kind of graphics acceleration and your macOS 12-14 experience will be completely miserable

 - Download [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)